A New Day Has Come: Special editions

-On 11 November 2002 in Europe and 19 November 2002 in North America, Sony Music Entertainment released a Limited Edition of A New Day Has Come, which includes the original album, as well as a bonus DVD featuring the "I'm Alive" video, a preview of Dion's Las Vegas show A New Day... as well as two previously unreleased tracks, "Coulda Woulda Shoulda" and "All Because of You".
-The North American Limited Edition includes a longer version of "The Greatest Reward" lasting 4:04, instead of original 3:28.
-On 29 January 2008, Legacy Recordings released a Collector's Edition of A New Day Has Come with bonus DVD.
-The CD contains sixteen tracks from the North American version of the album, including an extended version of "The Greatest Reward", and the DVD features four music videos, and behind the scenes footage from making of the album and the "A New Day Has Come" video.
+On 11 November 2002 in Europe, and 19 November 2002 in North America, Sony Music released a limited edition of A New Day Has Come.
+It includes the original album and a bonus DVD featuring the "I'm Alive" video, a preview of Dion's Las Vegas show A New Day..., and two previously unreleased tracks, "Coulda Woulda Shoulda" and "All Because of You".
+The North American limited edition includes an extended version of "The Greatest Reward", running 4:04 instead of the original 3:28.
+On 29 January 2008, Legacy Recordings released a collector's edition of A New Day Has Come with a bonus DVD.
+The CD contains the 16 tracks from the North American edition, including the extended version of "The Greatest Reward", and the DVD includes four music videos and behind‑the‑scenes footage from the making of the album and the "A New Day Has Come" video.